curl/curl/docs/TheArtOfHttpScripting.md

  HTTP is the protocol used to fetch data from web servers.
 It is a simple protocol that is built upon TCP/IP.
-The protocol also allows information to get sent to the server from the client using a few different methods, as will be shown here.
+The protocol also allows information to get sent to the server from the client using a few different methods, as is shown here.

  HTTP is plain ASCII text lines being sent by the client to a server to request a particular action, and then the server replies a few text lines